-- Next, Go to the Settings > General > Accessibility > Call Audio Routing > Automatic.
+- Next, Go to the Settings > Accessibility > Touch > Call Audio Routing > Set to Automatic

 Test again for an incoming call.

 New features for experience clear sound quality, Filter all ambient noise on phone calls.
-Sensor auto detects and removes all interrupting sound when you place iPhone on the ear.
+Sensor auto-detects and removes all interrupting sound when you place the iPhone on the ear.

 - The clean slot from dust or other material with a brush